jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2017-04-17-serverless-data-product-4/index.md

   - Amazon API Gateway
   - Python
   - R
-authors:
-  - JaehyeonKim
-images: []
-description: In the previous posts, it is discussed how to package/deploy an R machine learning model with AWS Lambda and to expose the Lambda function via Amazon API Gateway.
-In this post, I'll demonstrate how to host a web application that services the backend API in a serverless environment.
+description: Host the web application that calls an R machine learning model on Amazon S3, so both the front end and the Lambda backend run without a server.
 ---

-In the previous posts, it is discussed how to package/deploy an [R](https://www.r-project.org/about.html) model with [AWS Lambda](https://aws.amazon.com/lambda/details/) and to expose the Lambda function via [Amazon API Gateway](https://aws.amazon.com/api-gateway/).
-Main benefits of **serverless architecture** is cost-effectiveness and being hassle-free from provisioning/managing servers.
+> **Status, September 2026.** The AWS console screens shown here have been redesigned, so the API Gateway *Enable CORS* flow under *Actions*, and the S3 and CloudFront setup pages, no longer match what the console presents.
+The Lambda handler change and the overall approach still apply, and an infrastructure as code tool is a better fit than clicking through the console.

 While the API returns a predicted admission status value given *GRE*, *GPA* and *Rank*, there is an issue if it is served within a web application: *Cross-Origin Resource Sharing (CORS)*.
 This post discusses how to resolve this issue by updating API configuration and the Lambda function handler with a simple web application.
 Also it is illustrated how to host the application in a serverless environment.
+In the previous posts, it is discussed how to package/deploy an [R](https://www.r-project.org/about.html) model with [AWS Lambda](https://aws.amazon.com/lambda/details/) and to expose the Lambda function via [Amazon API Gateway](https://aws.amazon.com/api-gateway/).
+Main benefits of **serverless architecture** is cost-effectiveness and being hassle-free from provisioning/managing servers.

 * Backend
     * [Part I - Packaging R ML Model for Lambda](/blog/2017-04-08-serverless-data-product-1)